Multi-Modal Automatic Prosody Annotation with Contrastive Pretraining of SSWP: Introduction

-Inspired by cross-modal contrastive learning, CLIP \cite{pmlr-v139-radford21a}, and its recent adaption in the speech community such as CLAP \cite{wu2023large, elizalde2023clap} and CLAPSpeech \cite{ye2023clapspeech}, we propose a two-stage training pipeline with novel pretraining strategy and simple model architecture that achieves SOTA performance on prosody annotation task.
-In the first stage, i.e. text-speech pretraining, we propose the contrastive learning of a new unit, named Speech-Silence and Word-Punctuation (SSWP) pairs, as silence- and punctuation-related information is crucial for prosodic boundary annotation.
-Moreover, we use Conformer \cite{guo2021recent} and pretrained BERT \cite{devlin2018bert} as speech and text encoder respectively to extract better representation of prosody.
+Inspired by cross-modal contrastive learning, CLIP \cite{pmlr-v139-radford21a}, CLAP \cite{wu2023large, elizalde2023clap}, and its adaptation in the TTS community such as CLAPSpeech \cite{ye2023clapspeech}, we propose a two-stage training pipeline with novel pretraining strategy and simple model architecture that achieves SOTA performance on automatic annotation of English prosodic boundaries.
+In the first stage, we propose the contrastive text-speech learning of a new unit, named Speech-Silence and Word-Punctuation (SSWP) pairs, as silence- and punctuation-related information is crucial for detecting prosodic boundary.
+Conformer \cite{guo2021recent} and pretrained BERT \cite{devlin2018bert} models are used as speech and text encoder respectively to extract the shared representation.
 In the second stage, i.e. prosody annotation, we add the text and audio latent representation of each SSWP and concatenate text-speech latent representations of all SSWPs in a sentence to represent speech prosody.
-In the rest part, a standard sequence classification network comprising bi-LSTM maps the combined text-speech latent representations to their corresponding prosodic boundary classes.
+Both modalities of inputs are used due to the variability of speech prosody given the same text.
+Finally, a standard bi-LSTM sequence classification network maps the combined text-speech latent representations to their corresponding prosodic boundary classes.

-To summarize, our approach mainly contributes to the following three areas: \begin{itemize} \item To the best of our knowledge, we are the first to introduce contrastive learning to the first stage text-speech pretraining of prosody annotation task.
-We propose a novel pretraining of Speech-Silence and Word-Punctuation (SSWP) pairs to enhance the prosodic space extracted. \item We propose a novel multi-modal prosody annotation architecture in the second stage, comprising pretrained encoders, straightforward yet effective text-speech feature fusion, and sequence classification network. \item We achieve SOTA performance on prosody annotation task with higher resilience against limited data. \end{itemize}
+To summarize, our approach mainly contributes to the following three areas: \begin{itemize} \item To the best of our knowledge, we are the first to introduce contrastive learning to prosody annotation.
+We propose a novel pretraining of Speech-Silence and Word-Punctuation (SSWP) pairs to enhance the prosodic information of the learned representation. \item We propose a novel multi-modal prosody annotation architecture in the second stage, comprising pretrained encoders, straightforward yet effective text-speech feature fusion, and sequence classification network. \item We achieve SOTA performance on English posodic boundary annotation task with higher resilience against limited data. \end{itemize}

-\section{METHOD}
+\section{Method}